kralikba/scala-implicits/README.md

                      ^
 ```

 Scala expects us to either specify all type parameters exactly or leave the inference of all of them to the compiler.
 So we need to give an explicit hint about the `S` without too much overhead.
-For example, we could pass the ˙Manifest` of the type in question as an explicit parameter.
+For example, we could pass the `Manifest` of the type in question as an explicit parameter.

 > #### Manifests